 The stadium's official capacity has grown, and occasionally shrunk, since 1994.
 Since the start of the 2012 season, Progressive Field holds 43,429 fans.
 The field's dimensions are 325 feet to left field, 370 feet to left-center, 410 feet to center field, 375 feet to right-center and 325 feet to right field.
 The outfield fence is one of Progressive Field's signature sights; in left field, it's 19 feet high, meaning lots of long fly balls will bounce off the fence instead of clear it.
+This part of the fence is occasionally known as the "Mini Monster" or "Little Green Monster."
 In center and right, the fence is a more standard eight feet high.

 From its tall bleachers in left field to Heritage Park beyond the center field fence, Progressive Field has a number of areas that define it.
 When you visit, make sure to take each of these areas in, as they all contribute to the Progressive Field experience.
 Other key sights include the park's toothbrush-shaped light poles and the scoreboard above the left field bleachers.
 When it was added in 2004, the scoreboard was the largest in the world, measuring 36 feet by 149 feet.
 But it's not just the size that matters.
 The scoreboard provides fans with a wealth of knowledge about each player, his stats and the game's progress.
 If it's out-of-town scores you're after, be sure to check out the smaller video boards located in the outfield fence.